yahiarefaiea/rapida/packages/rapida-response/readme.md

 **Rapida Response** - An abstraction helper that returns a consistent responses all around your RESTful API.

+**Warning** - Rapida Response has been deprecated and it's no longer maintained.

 This package is part of [Rapida](https://github.com/yahiarefaiea/rapida).

 ## Usage